 The National Technical Honor Society is a non-profit, honor organization for students enrolled in technology center programs.
 The purpose of NTHS is to promote service, leadership, honesty, career development, and skilled workmanship; to reward student achievement; to encourage and assist student educational and career goal setting; to promote a stronger linkage between local technical institutions and business and industry; and to promote the image of technical education in America.

-LTC inducted 77 new members into the National Technical Honor Society for 2017-2018.
-The ceremony took place on November 10, 2017.
+LTC inducted 60 new members into the National Technical Honor Society for 2018-2019.
+The ceremony took place on November 2, 2018.
 We are very proud of these students for meeting the criteria to join our LTC chapter.
-Criteria includes: an overall minimum GPA of 3.5 and an A (90) average in all LTC courses.
+Criteria includes: an overall minimum GPA of 3.5 and an A (90) average in all LTC courses and be an LTC CTE Completer.
 We would like to congratulate our new members: